basarat/typescript-book/docs/testing/cypress.md

   .click()
   // ^ Error: #foo does not have anything that `contains` `'Submit'`
 ```

+In traditional frameworks you would get a horrible error like `click` doesn't exist on `null`.
+In Cypress you get a nice error `#foo` does not contain `Submit`.
+This error is a form of a n implicit assertion.

 If you want to assert *use an explicit assertion* and don't rely on implicit assertions. e.g. instead of `contains` you would `cy.should('contain','Submit')` e.g.